Alexejhero/Menu-Item-Overrides/README.md

+> **Warning**
+> This project is barebones.
+It was originally meant for personal use but we thought we should release it for everyone.
+You may encounter issues and/or unpolished features.
+> Feel free to open an issue on GitHub if you have something to share, we use this package constantly within our development team so we are actively maintaining it.

 # Menu Item Overrides

 Don't you just hate it when you install a few assets or packages and  then your menu ends up looking like one of those old Internet Explorer installations with like 20 toolbar extensions?